simianarmy/outdoors/src/entries/great-western-divide.md

   Saw quite a few bears.
 One climbing down from a tree in the parking lot(!), one cub/yearling in the bushes next to the trail, and a couple across a river.

+  Saw a fox and possibly coyote not far from each other

   Just missed a rattlesnake or two.

   Next time I will bring a fishing rod - all the lakes were jumping with